 Q. If you had to put a percentage on it, having made it to the interview stage, how likely is it that an applicant will be admitted?

-If you reach the interview stage, you have about a 50-60% chance of being admitted.
+If you reach the interview stage, you have about a 50-to-60% chance of being admitted.

 Q. Your predecessor Dee Leopold is credited with reducing the number of required essays and removing the word count.
 She once said the application process shouldn't be some kind of "essay-writing contest".
 What's your take on this?
 What value does the essay still provide?